BiomedicalMachineLearning/STimage/development/Xenium_classification/README.md

 ```
 python ./src/alignment.py --out-dir OUT_DIR --tif-path RGB_MORPHOLOGY_OME_FILE --transform TRANSFORM_PATH
 ```
+Here, `RGB_MORPHOLOGY_OME_FILE` is the path to the RGB H&E image file in OME-TIFF format and `TRANSFORM_PATH` is the CSV file containing the transformation matrix.

+Note: Make sure you have the necessary dependencies installed, such as OpenCV and any other required libraries, before running the scripts.

 ### 3. Generate training data
 The following command generates the training data (cell masks and H&E tiles) given the Xenium data and H&E image.